 "It is hard to get out on Highway 83 and will now be harder," Kevin McCarthy said.

-He explained farming has been in his blood since he was a kid.
+He said farming has been in his blood since he was a kid.
 He has farmed on his own for 28 years.
-He fears as more development happens, he will eventually be pushed out of business.
+He fears as more development happens, he eventually will be pushed out of business.

 Space for housing is an issue